gipi333/Game---Noita-/README.md

 - Zoom in : h key
 - Zoom out : g key
 - Erase a pixel : b key
-- Move the window to the right : rght arrow
+- Move the window to the right : right arrow
-- Move the window to the left : lft arrow
+- Move the window to the left : left arrow
 - Move up the window : up arrow
 - Move down the window : down arrow